-There are some who say shoes rarely cause bunions.
-That just can’t be.
-If both men and women can develop bunions, then why do women develop them so much more frequently?
-Hmm?
-Here’s what a Dr. Hartley Miltchin says on the issue: "We're meant to walk on flat feet [bare] so that our body weight is distributed equally between the ball and the heel of the foot.
+The shoes you wear matter much more in whether you’ll get a bunion or not.
+It’s a clue to why women develop bunions so much more frequently.
+Dr. Hartley Miltchin has this to say on the topic: "We're meant to walk on bare feet so that our body weight is distributed equally between the ball and the heel of the foot.
 When we wear heels, 90 percent of the weight is on the big toe joint."

 90% of our weight.
 Forced onto the big toe joint.

-A bunionette — or Tailor's Bunion — is just like a big toe bunion, but it develops near your little toe instead.
-Some even call it a 6th toe (how fun!).
-Tailors used to get this particular toe deformity because they sat cross-legged most of the day with the outside of their foot rubbing on the ground.
-This produces an intense tissue buildup on the bottom and side of the pinky toe joint.
+A bunionette — or Tailor's Bunion — is just like a big toe bunion, but develops on your little toe instead.
+Tailors used to get this condition because they sat cross-legged with the outside of their foot pressed into the ground.

-Bunionettes are directly linked to wearing shoes that are too narrow.
-Our feet expand as we get older; causing the metatarsal joint on the fifth toe to be increasingly pressed against the inside of the shoe.
-Our joints, when exposed to too much pressure, try to create protection in the forms of calluses, corns and other nodules of tissue.
-This "protective covering" often comes with irritation and pain.
+Bunionettes, too, are linked to ill-fitting shoes, especially ones that are too narrow.
+Feet expand towards the end of the day as they get more fatigued.
+This causes the metatarsal joint on the fifth toe to increasingly press against the inside of the shoe.
+When exposed to too much pressure, feet try to create protection in the form of calluses, corns, bursa, etc. This protective build-up most often comes with inflammation and pain.

-One study by Dr. Shulman, a podiatrist, looked at barefoot groups in India and China.
+An older study by Dr. Shulman, a podiatrist, looked at barefoot groups in rural parts of India and China.
 Those studied either wore sandals with no arch support or went barefoot.
-Generally, they labored and played with nothing on their feet most of their lives.
-His results were surprising (not for us, of course): many of those surveyed, who had never worn Western-style shoes, had very few foot defects.
-Additionally, their ranges of foot motion were remarkably great.
+For the most part, they worked and played with nothing on their feet most of their lives.
+Dr. Shulman’s results were surprising: many of those surveyed, who had never worn Western-style shoes, had very few foot problems.
+And their ranges of foot motion were remarkable.

-Bunions get the most “spotlight”.
-But, hammer toes, claw toes, Plantar Fasciitis, Deep Vein Thrombosis and flat feet are just as painful and debilitating.
-Mobility and independence are incredibly vital to everyone's happiness.
-That's why it makes perfect sense to keep your feet as healthy as possible, just as you do with your teeth or eyesight.
+Bunions get the “spotlight”.
+But, hammer toes, claw toes, Plantar Fasciitis, Deep Vein Thrombosis, and flat feet are every bit as debilitating and painful.
+Mobility and independence are keys to your happiness.
+Keeping your feet healthy is essential.

 The therapeutic effect of YogaToes® has been noted by both everyday people and medical researchers.
-Just recently, YogaToes® were used in a neurological study by a Henry Ford Hospital doctor.
-Participants in her study, who were patients with movement disorders, found great benefit from wearing YogaToes® over a period of three months.
+Recently, YogaToes® were used in a neurological study by a Henry Ford Hospital doctor.
+Those studied had foot dystonia (painful muscle contractions).
+The results?
+85% of participants found great benefit from wearing YogaToes® over a period of three months.

-There are literally hundreds of reviews by people who love YogaToes.
-People who got incredible results from using them daily.
+There are hundreds of reviews by people who love YogaToes®.
+Surgeries avoided.
 Injuries undone.
-Vanished bunions.
+Bunions undone.
 Foot pain reduced dramatically.
-We’re not making this stuff up!
+It’s the bare truth!

-So, you ask, are YogaToes® for me?
-You’re darn right they are.
-Until we live in a stress-free, barefoot society, they’ll always be a good decision.
+Are YogaToes® for me?
+Of course they are.
+Until we can all live in a barefoot environment (again), YogaToes® will be a great choice.
 YogaToes® come with a 30 Day Money-Back Guarantee.
-What’s more?
+The best part?
 Bunion prevention is included with each and every pair.